 When it comes to budgeting, Americans stink at it.
 Or at least the sticking to it part.
 Just one in three actually take the time to create a budget and follow through.
 While it may seem like a lot of work, the headache (and money) it saves you will be worth it.
 If you don’t track your spending, you’re sure to live above your means even if you don’t mean to.
 Make it a goal to start a budget, even if it’s just for a month, to begin with.
-Take some time and lay out how you’re going to spend your money.
+Take some time to layout how you’re going to spend your money.
 You may be shocked at where it’s going.
 Someone once told me after they started a budget it was the first time in their life they didn’t feel broke.
 Give it a try.

 Let’s face it.
 We love our stuff and sometimes that stuff owns us, especially when we use credit to pay for it.
 According to an Experian survey, more than 50% of Americans say they’ll never be out of debt.
-If you’re letting debt dominate your finances, you’ll never get the control and get ahead.
+If you’re letting debt dominate your finances, you’ll never get control and get ahead.
 Plan to pay down some of your high-interest debt in your monthly budget.
-Make it a priority so that you can enjoy not only 2018, but many years to come.
+Make it a priority so that you can enjoy not only 2021, but many years to come.

 Saving isn’t just for rainy days and nest eggs.
 Saving is a discipline.
 Whatever your goal, long or short-term, start saving for it.
 It will create a routine and save you from going into debt for wants and needs.
 Create tax-advantaged accounts when possible to help you reach goals.
 Whether it’s saving for a vacation or your child’s education, making a habit of saving is crucial.